 Preserving flowers is a popular way to lengthen the life of your flowers, especially if they’re from someone special.
 There are many ways to preserve flowers, one of which is pressing flowers.

 Pressed flowers add a touch of elegance and beauty to any decoration or craft.
-From greeting cards to framed art, these dried beauties are versatile and will add a creative touch to any project.
-Did you know they are also so easy to make?!
-Rather than buying them at the local craft store, order a bouquet of your favorite fresh flowers and turn them perfectly pressed flowers with a few simple steps.
+From greeting cards to framed art, these dried beauties are versatile and will add a creative touch to any DIY project.
+Did you know that pressed flowers are also pretty easy to make?
+Rather than buying fake pressed flowers at the local craft store, we’re going to show you how to press your own from fresh flowers in just a few simple steps.

-Here we have two methods for pressing flowers – the first requires using a microwave and takes about 5 minutes (from start to finish) per flower.
-The second requires less hassle, but calls for a wait time of about a month.
+Here we have two methods for pressing flowers.
+The first requires using a microwave and takes about five minutes (from start to finish) per flower.
+The second requires less hassle but calls for a wait time of about a month.

-We used the first process to make these pressed roses, but you can use any flower of your choice!
-Lilies, daffodils, sunflowers, and daises would also be a great choice for this project (just be sure to remove the excess pollen).
+We used the first process to make these pressed roses, but you can use any flower of your choice.
+Lilies, daffodils, sunflowers, and daisies would also be a great choice for this project (just be sure to remove the excess pollen).

 If you’re pressed for time or looking for a quick craft, use this method.

-- First, lay a ceramic plate in front of you.
-Cover it with a coffee filter.
+- Lay a ceramic plate in front of you, and cover it with a coffee filter.
 Place a flower on top, and cover it with a second coffee filter.

-- Leave for 4-5 weeks, making sure to replace the absorbent material once every week or so.
+- Leave for 4 to 5 weeks, making sure to replace the absorbent material once every week or so.